stormtroober/misa-alert-telegram-bot/README.md

-# misa-alert-telegram-bot
+# Misa Alert Telegram Bot
-Simple bot to display alerts about the level of the Misa river in Senigallia,Italy
+Simple bot to display alerts about the level of the Misa river in Senigallia,Italy using data from the protezione civile hydrometers